This Cuban-American landmark is as good as it gets for Miami flavors

 The Palace of the Juices is hardcore.
 Forget frills.
 Pretty much a produce plaza with stations for hot food (seafood, grilled meats, stews and soups and sandwiches) and outdoor seating under misters that do little to ease the heat, the main location attracts the cross-section of Latin Miami: Lawyers and politicians in suits, guajiros (country folk) in straw hats and anybody in between.
 It's also big with in-the-know gourmands and famous chefs who drool for its authentic flavors.

 New York chef and Food Network star Bobby Flay never fails to visit when he's in town.

-“I stay there for hours,” he told an audience at the South Beach Wine & Food Festival in February.
+“I stay there for hours,” he told an audience at the South Beach Wine & Food Festival.
 “I start with a little fresh mango juice.
 Then I get out of line.
 I go to the prepared foods, and I eat some plantains and some roasted pork and rice and beans.
 And I have to have a Cuban sandwich there too, always.
 Then a little bit of coconut water.
 You know the guy with the machete?
 That guy is bad.
 Don't mess with that guy.”

 Ferran Adri, often hailed as the most important chef in the world for the revolution of his “molecular gastronomy” created in his Spanish homeland, can also go on about the joint.
 Martha Stewart once taped her show there.

 Miami star chef Michelle Bernstein doesn't mind sharing that she has bought the chicharrones, those crunchy, salty strips of fried pork fat with juicy meat attached, to use in her signature dishes.